The Career Center

 Website: Career Center

-The Career Center places a strong emphasis on engaging students in the process of career development and self-assessment very early in their college experience.
-Seton Hall students are supported by an integrated career development plan which includes career assessment, career advising/coaching, internships, mentoring, and networking and recruiting activities.
-Career Center professionals provide personalized career advising assistance to support students in preparing and securing internships as well as professional employment upon graduation.
+The Career Center emphasizes engaging students in career development and self-assessment throughout their college experience.
+Seton Hall students benefit from a comprehensive career development plan that includes assessments, advising, internships, mentoring, and networking and recruitment opportunities.
+Career Center professionals offer personalized guidance to help students prepare for and secure internships and professional employment after graduation.

 Career-based Experiential Learning

-Career-based Experiential Learning at Seton Hall University provides out-of-the-classroom education in pre-professional experiences.
-Career-based programs include internships, field experiences, practica, and clinical and student teaching assignments.
+Career-Based Experiential Learning at Seton Hall University offers out-of-the-classroom education through pre-professional experiences.
+These programs include internships, fieldwork, practica, clinical placements, and student teaching assignments.

-The Career Center supports students’ preparation for all career-based Experiential Learning programs and manages the University Internship Program for the College of Arts and Sciences, the College of Human Development, Culture, and Media, and the Stillman School of Business.
+The Career Center supports students in preparing for these opportunities and manages the University Internship Program for the College of Arts and Sciences, the College of Human Development, Culture, and Media, and the Stillman School of Business.

 Internships

-Seton Hall’s Internship program integrates substantive work experience with intentional learning and academic goals.
+Seton Hall’s Internship Program integrates meaningful work experience with intentional learning and academic goals.
 All internships are approved and monitored.
-Career Center professionals work closely with employers to ensure that students have meaningful learning and work experience.
+Career Center professionals collaborate with employers to ensure students gain valuable experience and professional development.

-Internship experiences help students to focus on career choices, hone professional skills, clarify work values, and gain confidence in their post-graduation pursuits.
-Students can work 15-40 hours per week and earn money to offset educational expenses.
-Internships can be paid or non-paid and credit-bearing or non-credit bearing.
-Graduating seniors who have participated in an Internship often report that they received a full-time professional offer from their intern employer.
+Internships help students clarify career goals, strengthen professional skills, build confidence, and explore work values.
+Students typically work between 15–40 hours per week and may earn compensation to offset educational expenses.
+Internships can be paid or unpaid, and credit-bearing or non-credit-bearing.
+Many graduating students who complete internships report receiving full-time job offers from their host employers.

-To be eligible to participate in an internship, students must have completed 30 credits and be in good academic standing at the University.
-Students who elect to earn academic credit for their internship experience must obtain approval from an internship faculty advisor.
-Internship faculty advisors work closely with the Career Center to help students articulate learning objectives and evaluate and grade the academic component of the experience.
-Students are asked to reflect on what was learned during the internship.
-Academic departments may have additional requirements for credit-bearing internships.
+Students seeking academic credit for their internships must obtain approval from a designated internship faculty advisor.
+These faculty members work closely with the Career Center to help students define learning objectives and evaluate the academic component of the experience.
+Reflection on what was learned is typically required, and some academic departments may have additional requirements for credit-bearing internships.

 Career Counseling and Assessment

-National trends indicate that between seventy and eighty percent of college students will change their academic major at least once.
-Career assessments, such as MYPlan, Strong Interest Inventory, Myers-Briggs Type Indicator (MBTI), and other online tools offer students insights into how one’s interests, personality, values, and motivations impact academic and lifelong career goals and decisions.
+National trends show that 70 to 80 percent of college students change their academic major at least once.
+Career assessments such as the Myers Briggs Type Indicator (MBTI) and other online tools help students explore how their interests, personality, values, and motivations influence academic and career decisions.

 Employer/Alumni Networking Events

-The Career Center has forged strong partnerships with hiring employer organizations that specifically recruit Seton Hall students and alumni.
-Each year, hundreds of organizations attend on-campus career networking events, and/or recruit students and alumni for internship and full-time professional opportunities.
-Employers and alumni serve as career mentors and participate in networking events and on-campus interviewing throughout the year to identify talent for their organizations.
+The Career Center maintains strong partnerships with employer organizations that actively recruit Seton Hall students and alumni.
+Each year, hundreds of companies participate in on-campus networking events and recruit for internships and full-time professional opportunities.
+Employers and alumni also serve as career mentors and engage in networking events and on-campus interviews throughout the year to connect with emerging talent and support students' professional development.

 Online Career Resources